zain60/LearnBlockchain/README.md

 - secure
 - read+write

+# How Blockchian Started
+Blockchain technology began with the release of Bitcoin's white paper by Satoshi Nakamoto in ***2008***, outlining a decentralized, cryptographic, peer-to-peer transaction system.
+This marked the origin of blockchain technology.
+Bitcoin was the first Protocol to use Blockchain Technology.Some people Saw this and thought that we can do more using this technology,So **Vitalik Buterin** introduced **Ethereum** in 2015, building on blockchain technology.
+Ethereum allowed for decentralized applications, organizations, smart contracts, and agreements without intermediaries.
+This idea, incorporating smart contracts, originated from Nick Szabo's 1994 concept.So After launch of Etherum Blckchian SkyRoketed as  Ethereum played a significant role in the proliferation and popularization of blockchain technology, especially in the context of smart contracts and decentralized applications (DApps)

 # How Blockchian Works
 Before we dive into the nitty-gritty details, let's start with a high-level overview of how blockchain works.
 This will give you a foundation to understand the finer points.
 Once we have that covered, we'll go deeper into each component step by step.
 #### overview Of How Blockchin works